shashanksanket/Plotline-Frontend-Assignment/README.md

-# ReactJS Button Styler App
+# ReactJS Tooltip Styler App

 Welcome to the ReactJS Tooltip Styler App!
 This is a brief overview of the features and functionality of the project.